DerekCresswell/AMR/Readme.md

 ### Requirements

-The AMR library requires C++ XX or above to run.
+The AMR library requires C++ 17 or above to run.

 ### Configuration